 Certain benefits, such as retirement contributions, company cars, travel costs, meals, and similar benefits are included in determining the employee’s average weekly wage.

 Taxes and other deductions are generally not included.
-And since workers’ compensation payment are not taxable, the percentage paid to the employee is not necessarily as big of a reduction in weekly pay as one might think.
+And since workers’ compensation payments are not taxable, the percentage paid to the employee is not necessarily as big of a reduction in weekly pay as one might think.

 For example, if a totally disabled employee used to earn $1,000.00 a week in wages and benefits, but only took home $600.00 after taxes and deductions, the employee’s average weekly wage is $1,000.00 since taxes and deductions are not included.
 The employee will receive sixty percent of the average weekly wage for total disability, and thus the employee will receive $600.00 per week in workers’ comp, the same amount as before the injury.